 - The role of SNA in facilitating activities of daily living (self-care skills).

-- Communication and language development.
+- Communication development.

 - Evidence-based strategies and approaches used in special education.

-- Positive approaches to challenging behaviours.
+- Positive approaches to behaviours that challenge.

 - Academic writing and referencing skills.